 Though there may be some discrepancies about consumption of soy milk in pregnancy, here are some benefits that cannot be actually ignored:

 - Soy milk is rich in folic acid that offers necessary nutrients in pregnancy.
-Regular intake on folic acid improves growth of nerve cells and optimizes development of your fetus.
+Regular intake of folic acid improves growth of nerve cells and optimizes development of your fetus.

 - Vitamin B1, A and E are some of the vitamins that you need the most at this stage.
 Vitamin E offers you adequate energy that helps you stay healthy.
-Soy milk, which is a rich source of vitamins, helps you complete the required vitamin needs.
+Consuming fortified soy milk, which is abundant in vitamins, may assist in fulfilling your necessary vitamin intake.

 - It is known to be rich in protein that ensures good health of different organs in your body.
 Protein ensures organs of your unborn child to develop well.
 Some of the proteins that you can find in soy milk are threonine, arginine, isoleucine, glycine and lysin.

-- It is rich in vegetable fats that are good for you and your unborn child in pregnancy.
+- It is rich in vegetable fats that are good for maternal health and the unborn child in pregnancy.